-Maine gov. leaves explicit voicemail for lawmaker
+Target of explicit LePage voicemail denies calling him a racist

 - LePage had doubled down on comments he has made about the racial background of drug dealers

+Washington (CNN)The state lawmaker who received an expletive-laced voicemail from Maine Gov. Paul LePage said Friday he did not call LePage a racist, as the governor claims.

+"I've never received a voicemail like that before," Democratic State Rep. Drew Gattine told CNN's Jim Scuitto on "OutFront."
+"Every time you think he's crossed a line -- you think he can't go any further -- but then he draws a different line, and he crosses it."
-Washington (CNN)Maine Gov. Paul LePage left an expletive-laced voicemail for a state lawmaker that goaded him to "prove that I'm a racist" after a series of controversial comments once again put the governor in the news.

-LePage left the message for Democratic State Rep. Drew Gattine on Thursday, according to the Portland Press Herald, which also was the first to obtain audio of the voicemail.
+LePage left a message goading Gattine to "prove that I'm a racist" after a series of controversial comments once again put the governor in the news, according to the Portland Press Herald, which also was the first to obtain audio of the voicemail.
 The uncensored audio message, also shared with CNN, contains several explicit phrases.

-CNN requests for comment to Gattine and LePage's office Friday morning were not immediately returned.

 The bombastic Republican governor is known for his loose style, which sometimes draws criticism.
 He is a strong supporter of Donald Trump, and Trump's campaign recently hired his daughter to work on the race in Maine.